-It was dedicated to all those Irish emigrants who had to leave home to find work abroad during the recent recession and, of course, over the last hundred years.
+It was dedicated to all those Irish emigrants who had to leave home to find work abroad during the recession and, of course, over the last hundred years.

 Now it has a new poignancy with the Covid pandemic making it impossible for many Irish people living abroad to make it home for Christmas.
 Indeed, many Irish residents are spending a lonely Christmas this year with restrictions making it difficult to visit families and friends.
 The emergence of the new Omicron strain of Covid makes travel even more uncertain.

 The video features messages from the Irish abroad to their families and from families in Ireland to their loved ones across the world.
 The emotion is getting to many people who are making the video a big success on YouTube.